 Given the current pandemic, it will continue to be a priority for the district to ensure there continues to be opportunities for parents and the community to become involved and engaged with the students and schools.
-Schools embrace Parent Advisory Councils (PACs).
+Schools embrace Parent Advisory Councils.
 Most hold monthly meetings that engage the public decision making, festivals, or other activities for the students.
-The Ruidoso Municipal School District meets with Tribal leaders regarding offering of Apache Language to the primary school students.
+The Ruidoso Municipal School District meets with Tribal Leaders regarding offering of Apache Language to the primary school students.
+The District, in collaboration with the Tribe hold at least one parent information meeting in Mescalero each year.